-Interviews, despite being one of the most popular selection methods, have been criticised for being highly subjective and therefore less fair – luckily there are quite a few techniques to enhance the reliability and objectivity of the interviewing process.
-Our business psychologists at Quest offer a range of different solutions which assist your company in designing more effective selection processes and improving your interview practices.
+Interviewing, despite being one of the most popular selection methods, have been criticised for being highly subjective and therefore less fair – luckily there are quite a few techniques to enhance the reliability and objectivity of the process.
+Our business psychologists at Quest offer a range of different solutions which assist your company in designing more effective selection processes and improving your practices.

 How will interview training improve our outcomes?

-Interviewing and conducting professional interviews properly is easier said than done.
+Conducting professional interviews properly is easier said than done.
 The ability to conduct fair and objective interviews deeply affects the validity of the process.
-Training not only equips you (or your HR professionals) with certain skillsets to conduct proper interviews, but it also helps individuals to face and overcome biases and mental shortcuts which can jeopardise the objectivity and fairness of the interview process.
+Training not only equips you (or your HR professionals) with certain skillsets to conduct proper interviews, but it also helps individuals to face and overcome biases and mental shortcuts which can jeopardise the objectivity and fairness of the process.

 Competency-Based Interview Training